dorischai2/AppointmentBooking/README.md

 # Summary
-The project was originally completed in December 2023 as part of the introduction to C programming course.
-The console application is designed to efficiently manage data of patients and appointments for a small veterinary operation.
+The project was originally completed in December 2023 as a project to apply C programming principles.
+The console application is designed to efficiently manage data for patients and appointments for a small veterinary operation.

 # Patient Management
 When the patient management system is selected initially, a menu with a few options related to patients is displayed and user is prompted to enter a selection: